Updated on

 1. What is Web Analytics?

-Web Analytics is the process of collecting and analyzing data about website or app users to understand behavior, engagement, and conversion.
-Web analytics tools help you track key metrics on the web, such as the number of visitors, page views, session duration, and page referrers.
+Web analytics is the practice of collecting, measuring, and analyzing data about website or app users to understand behavior, engagement, and conversions.
+With web analytics tools, teams can track key metrics such as visitor count, page views, session duration, traffic sources, and referral channels.

 2. Why is Web Analytics important?